Looking for an employer of record in Spain? Here’s what you need to know

 2. Hiring independent contractors: Working with self-employed contractors offers a great deal of flexibility, but be careful not to misclassify other employees as contractors.

-Partner with an employer of record in Spain
+Partner with a temporary employment agency in Spain

-An EOR is a third-party company that employs workers on your behalf.
-In Spain, employer of record services allow you to hire talent locally without setting up a Spanish entity.
+Typically, an EOR is a third-party company that employs workers on your behalf.
+But in Spain, Employer of Record services are not permitted.
+You may use a temporary employment agency instead to engage local talent without setting up a Spanish entity.

-From hiring and onboarding talent to managing payroll and local labor law compliance, working with an EOR in Spain is an easy and hassle-free way to manage the complete employee life cycle.
+From onboarding support to managing payroll and local labor law, working with an ETT-licensed temporary employment agency in Spain offers support to seamlessly manage the employee life cycle.

-Payoneer WFM offers EOR services in 160+ countries, including Spain.
-Find out more about how we can support your business.
+Payoneer Workforce Management offers assistance with compliantly engaging talent in 160+ countries, including Spain.
+Find out more about how we can help.

 How to onboard employees in Spain

-When onboarding a new employee in Spain, you want to ensure the process is as smooth and seamless as possible.
+When onboarding a new employee in Spain, you’d want a structured and compliant onboarding process.
 Here are some steps to consider:

 • Add to payroll: Your employee should be paid in euros (EUR), unless they have explicitly agreed otherwise.